AFLplusplus/AFLplusplus/docs/ideas.md

 ## Support other programming languages

-Other programming languages also use llvm hence they could (easily?) supported for fuzzing, e.g. mono, swift, go, kotlin native, fortran, ...
+Other programming languages also use llvm hence they could (easily?) supported for fuzzing, e.g., mono, swift, go, kotlin native, fortran, ...

 GCC also supports: Objective-C, Fortran, Ada, Go, and D (according to [Gcc homepage](https://gcc.gnu.org/))